More than 600 families given supplies at United Houma Nation giveaway

 Items included hurricane preparedness kits, COVID-19 test kits, and food supplies.

 The United Houma Nation is planning additional distribution events to serve more tribal families in the coming weeks.
-Updates can be found on their Facebook page or on their official website at: United Houma Nation.
+Updates can be found on their Facebook page or on their website.

 Latest Posts: